solana-nft-programs/token-manager/README.md

   // Release = 3,
   invalidationType?: InvalidationType,

-  // Whether the issuer wants to claim a receipt NFT from their rental receipt?: boolean,
+  // Whether the issuer wants to claim a receipt NFT from their rental - this receipt allows the issuer to trade the underlying asset and future rental income receipt?: boolean,
 };
 ```